Manu’s Menu

 Extra Help from the Kitchen

-Mix Dry Ingredients Evenly – Stir the puffed rice, pepitas, cranberries, and spices thoroughly before adding them to the warm peanut butter mixture so the flavour and texture stay consistent throughout the bars.
+Mix Dry Ingredients Evenly – Stir the puffed rice, pepitas, cranberries, and spices thoroughly before adding them to the warm peanut butter mixture to keep the flavour and texture consistent throughout the bars.

 Taste Before Pressing – Sampling the mixture once combined allows small adjustments to sweetness or spice, which is much harder to do after chilling.